kokoteen/pirg/README.md

 ## Description

-**pirg** (pip install requirements creator) is a command-line tool for Python developers that simplifies the management of project dependencies and requirements.
-It allows you to easily add or remove packages from your project's `requirements.txt` file and install them with a single command.
-With **pirg**, you can keep your project's dependencies organized and up-to-date, making it a valuable addition to your Python development workflow.
+**PiRG** (Pip Requirements Generator) is a minimalist command-line tool designed for Python developers who prefer a simple approach to managing project dependencies.
+Unlike traditional requirements files that include all installed packages and their dependencies, PiRG focuses on capturing only the primary packages you install using `pip install`.
+This makes your `requirements.txt` file concise and easier to manage.

+With PiRG, you can also pass additional `pip install` or `pip uninstall` options to customize package installation and removal.

 ## Installation